slcs-jsc/mptrac/docs/manual/model-physics.md

 with Avogadro constant $N_A$.
 For the calculation of the second-order rate constant k see Eq.
 25 in Hoffmann et al. (2022).

 The for the calculation of k nedded low- and high-pressure limits of the reaction rate constant are given by
+#JS - Comment - First User Perspective
+#Changed sentence
+#For the calculation of k the low- and high-pressure limits of the reaction rate constant are given by (correct?)

 $$
 \begin{equation}